This post contains affiliate links. See my disclosure policy here.

 Method

-Add sloe gin, rhum agricole, ginger syrup, lime juice, absinthe, bitters, and cubed ice to a shaker.
+Add sloe gin, rhum agricole, ginger syrup, lime juice, absinthe, and bitters to a shaker.

 Shake for 10-20 seconds.

-Strain into a tiki glass over fresh cracked ice.
+Fill a tiki glass with fresh cracked ice.

 Garnish with mint sprig.